ChainAgnostic/CAIPs/CAIPs/caip-69.md

 ## Specification

-The account id specification will follow CAIP-10, but for EOAs use the prefix `eip155:10:` before teh EOA account address
+The account id specification will follow CAIP-10, but for EOAs use the prefix `eip155:0:` before the EOA account address

 ## Rationale